MyQ Connector

 To get the <clientID> and <clientSecret> values you need to log into your MyQ installation as an administrator.
 Go into Settings > REST API Apps.
 There you need to Add a new app.
 Choose a title, such as SmartFace Integration and add scopes: users and printers.
 The <clientID> and <clientSecret> will generated and available to you.

-Set <myq-server-hostname-or-ip> for the MyQ Server.
-For <smartface-rest-api-url-and-port> set the URL and port for the SmartFace Platform installation, such as http://localhost:8098.
-If you do not use SSL on the MyQ Server set <true-false> to true.
+Set <ip or hostname of MyQ Server> for the MyQ Server.
+Do not use port number or http or https within the <ip or hostname of MyQ Server>.
+For <ip or hostname of SmartFace Server> set the URL (connection schema and the port are prewritten in this sample) for the SmartFace Platform installation, such as http://localhost:8098.
+If you do not use SSL on the MyQ Server set <true or false, default true> to true.

 Apply changes to docker